wacuuu/workload-collocation-agent/examples/kubernetes/wca-scheduler/README.rst

 ``kubectl apply -k .``

-TLS connection wca-scheduler with kube-scheduler
+TLS connection of wca-scheduler with kube-scheduler
 ------------------------------------------------

 TLS is required to secure a connection between wca-scheduler and kube-scheduler.

 Instructions are based on https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/

-Required are the cfssl tools from https://pkg.cfssl.org/ to generate the private key and next create a Certificate Signing Request (CSR).
+The cfssl tools from https://pkg.cfssl.org/ are required to generate the private key and to create a Certificate Signing Request (CSR) next.
-More information about the tools https://blog.cloudflare.com/introducing-cfssl/ .
+More information about the tools: https://blog.cloudflare.com/introducing-cfssl/ .

-After download and install the cfssl tools, you can generate a private key and Certificate Signing Request based on the private key.
-In ``hosts``, ``wca-scheduler.wca-scheduler.pod`` is name pod and after dot namespace, which is pod's DNS name;
+After downloading and installing the cfssl tools, you can generate a private key and Certificate Signing Request based on the private key.
+In Certificate Signing Request the key ``hosts`` has two values.
+``wca-scheduler.wca-scheduler.pod`` is pod's DNS name.
-``100.64.176.36`` is IP address, where wca-scheduler will be deployed.
+``100.64.176.36`` is example IP address, where wca-scheduler will be deployed.
-You should change this IP address.
+You should change this IP address to address, where the wca-scheduler will be deployed.

-The next step is to create CSR Kubernetes object and send it to apiserver.
-It contains previously created CSR.
-Created Kubernetes CertificateSigningRequest must be approved.
-It can be done by an automated approval process or by a cluster administrator.
-In below script is used example certificate approved by the administrator.

-Now, you can download the signed certificate.
-When you have a set of the certificate and the private key, you can create Secret with them.
-The Secret will be forwarded to wca-scheduler and files, which is contained used to create TLS connection.

 .. code-block:: shell